uwdata/boba/tutorial/simple.md

 |universe_3.py|_start->A->B|3     |std|
 |universe_4.py|_start->A->B|      |iqr|

-Note that the cell of row "universe_4.py" and column "cutoff" is empty, because we did not use the parameter `cutoff` in our outlier removal code involving IQR.
-If we change the line to:
+Since we did not use the parameter `cutoff` in our outlier removal code involving IQR, our multiverse does not expand the parameter `cutoff` when block `A` takes the option `iqr`.
+If we change the code in IQR to be:

 ```python
 df = df[abs(df.y - median) <= {{cutoff}} * iqr]
 ```